OguzhanDUYAR/MyFixAppLinux/README.md

 This script automates the process of updating, upgrading, and maintaining an Ubuntu system by performing tasks such as removing unnecessary packages and cleaning up the system.

+!!!Not: Works only on Debian, Ubuntu based systems.

 ## Features

 - Automatically updates and upgrades the system